Ritesh007/Calculator/README.md

 # Calculator
 A simple calculator using express.js(web application framework for Node.js)

+## Concepts
+1. Nodejs is a JavaScript run time environment(its a web server, provides libraries as well).
+2. Express is a nodejs framework which uses node server with better routing stratergies.
+3. Vuejs is used for frontend development.

 ## TODO
 1. Create a vuejs front end for calculator using templates
 2. Connect with express route